TonyKess/genotyping_hpc/genotyping_and_likelihoods.md

   done < chroms
 ```

 And we're done!
-ANGSD has handled much of the conversion here
+ANGSD has handled much of the filtering and format conversion here for us, so we can now do different population genomic analyses.